dotnet/csharpstandard/standard/classes.md

 - If `T` has no *interface_type* constraints but has *type_parameter* constraints, its effective interface set is the union of the effective interface sets of its *type_parameter* constraints.
 - If `T` has both *interface_type* constraints and *type_parameter* constraints, its effective interface set is the union of the set of dynamic erasures of its *interface_type* constraints and the effective interface sets of its *type_parameter* constraints.

+A type parameter is *known to be a non-nullable reference type* if it has the non-nullable reference type constraint or its effective base class is not `object` or `System.ValueType`.

-A type parameter is *known to be a reference type* if it has the reference type constraint or its effective base class is not `object` or `System.ValueType`.
+A type parameter is *known to be a reference type* if it has the non-nullable reference type constraint, reference type constraint or its effective base class is not `object` or `System.ValueType`.

 Values of a constrained type parameter type can be used to access the instance members implied by the constraints.